 Hainanese Chicken Rice has been touted as one of Singapore’s signature hawker dishes, but it’s also a dish served in many neighbouring countries (we’re just being possessive).
 It’s basically a delicately poached chicken dish served with fragrant rice.
-Read this hawker food post for more details on how it looks and tastes like at my family’s favourite kopitiam (coffee shop) in Singapore.
+If you’re interested, more details on how it looks and tastes like has been described during my visit Nam Kee Hainanese Chicken Rice in Singapore, my family’s favourite stall.

 The flesh is succulent from light cooking, supplanted with a sesame oil-rich drizzling sauce.
 The fragrant rice is cooked using the stock that the chicken was poached in, and of course there’s an uplifting chilli sauce to seal the deal.

 Coarse salt, light soy sauce, sesame oil

 Spring onion, ginger, cucumber, garlic